jvanasco/dogpile_backend_redis_advanced/README.md

         )

-One can also abuse/misuse dogpile and defer all cache expiry to Redis using this serializer hook.
+One can also abuse/misuse `dogpile.cache` and defer all cache expiry to `Redis` using this serializer hook.

-Dogpile doesn't cache your value as-is, but wraps it in a CachedValue object which contains an API version and a timestamp for the expiry.
+`dogpile.cache` doesn't cache your value as-is, but wraps it in a CachedValue object which contains an API version and a timestamp for the expiry.

-This format is necessary for most cache backends, but redis offers the ability to handle expiry in the cloud.
+This format is necessary for most cache backends, but `Redis` offers the ability to handle expiry in the cloud.
 By using the slim msgpack format and only storing the payload, you can drastically cut down the bytes needed to store this information.

 This approach SHOULD NOT BE USED by 99% of users.
-However, if you do aggressive caching, this will allow you to leverage dogpile's excellent locking mechanism for handling read-through caching while slimming down your cache size and the traffic on-the-wire.
+However, if you do aggressive caching, this will allow you to leverage `dogpile.cache`'s excellent locking mechanism for handling read-through caching while slimming down your cache size and the traffic on-the-wire.